Skip to content

 14. Take a Scenic Drive

-The Grand Canyon is one of the best places to take an iconic American road trip.
-There are multiple roads you can cruise down that feature stunning views and vistas.
-From the road, it is awe-inspiring to gaze across the canyon and easy to fall in love with the scenery.
+The Grand Canyon is among the best places to take an iconic American road trip.
+You can cruise down multiple roads that feature stunning views and vistas.
+From the road, it is awe-inspiring to gaze across the canyon and it is easy to fall in love with the scenery.

-Hermit Road is a popular drive at the Grand Canyon.
-It is just over 11 kilometres long and has many lookout points to stop at.
+Hermit Road is a famous drive at the Grand Canyon.
+It is just over 11 kilometres long and has many lookout points at which to stop.
 Desert View Drive is another favourite for tourists.
 It covers 37 kilometres and is the only scenic road open to private vehicles year-round.

 15. Antelope Canyon